The Portraits of Melanie Ravenswood (Phantom Manor)

 Like in the foyer, it seems as though spectacle has taken favour over emotive storytelling with the new portraits.
 Melanie now stands rigid, barely smiling and less relatable.
 Whether guests are to feel sympathy for her is unclear.
 She has four different suitors, appearing a decade or two older than her, quite serious-looking and each supposedly wealthy.
 The sheer number of fiancés now involved in the story, their wealth, their stern expressions and their ages throw Melanie's intentions into question.
 Did she really love each of these men, or was she marrying for their wealth and status?
 Even if she did love them, the fact that she found new fiancés relatively soon after others died suggests that she may have been more excited by the thought of marriage than of true love.
-This cacophony of new plot details removes much of the pure emotional connection guests could feel for innocent Melanie in the old portraits, who was shown to be happy with a jolly, guitar-playing lover (a romance we could feel for).
+This cacophony of new plot details removes much of the pure emotional connection guests could feel for innocent Melanie in the old portraits, who was shown to be happy with a jolly, guitar-playing lover (a simple romance we could feel for).
 The emotional journey in the rest of the ride is weakened by the new questions raised - particularly the scene where we see our protagonist crying in her boudoir - because we no longer know what to feel about her, nor why she is sad that her suitors are dead.
 Is she simply a desperate, malicious bride obsessed with marriage, as suggested by her ghost who laughs “will you marry me?” to each guest by the exit, or is she honestly mourning multiple wealthy, older men?
-Some emotive poignancy has been lost.
+Emotive poignancy has been lost.